AvaChiara/MMN/README.md

 (c) Chiara Avancini 2019

-This file contains a description of the data analysis pipeline for the P50 project and instructions on how to use the scripts.
+This file contains a description of the data analysis pipeline for the MMN project and instructions on how to use the scripts.

 ## Chiara's details
 Cam email: ca410@cam.ac.uk \